 Psychologist Nathaniel Branden has done extensive work on self-esteem.
 His treatise on the subject is The Six Pillars of Self-Esteem, wherein he defines it as:

-2. Confidence in our right to be successful and happy, the feeling of being worthy, deserving, entitled to assert our needs and wants, achieve our values, and enjoy the fruits of our efforts."
+1. Confidence in our ability to think, confidence in our ability to cope with the basic challenges of life; and2.
+Confidence in our right to be successful and happy, the feeling of being worthy, deserving, entitled to assert our needs and wants, achieve our values, and enjoy the fruits of our efforts."

 In his book Self-Esteem at Work, Branden discusses the critical role self-esteem has in the success of enterprise: